 Sheinbaum and Infantino Review Mexico's 2026 World Cup Plans

-Mexican President Claudia Sheinbaum held a high-level meeting with FIFA President Gianni Infantino on Monday to thoroughly review the ongoing preparations for the 2026 FIFA World Cup.
-The tournament, set to be co-hosted by Mexico, the United States, and Canada during June and July 2026, is a major international event requiring extensive coordination and planning.
+Mexican President Claudia Sheinbaum met with FIFA President Gianni Infantino on Monday to discuss preparations for the 2026 World Cup, which will be co-hosted by Mexico, the United States and Canada in June and July.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list